Memact/.github/profile/README.md

 **Personalization made better**
 **with Memact**

-Memact is a playground where apps personalize based on what users choose to share.
+Memact is a playground where apps personalize around what users choose.

 ## What Memact Does